CopernicaMarketingSoftware/Documentation/SMTPeter/features.md

 mailbox providers (like Gmail, Yahoo, Hotmail, et cetera) to verify that your emails are actually sent by you (and not by a spammer or malicious fisher).
 Not only can you use these techniques, SMTPeter will also guide you on how to use them so you do not make any mistakes.
+You can read more about this on our [Secure email](copernica-docs:SMTPeter/secure "Security") page.

 ## Bounce management